pynickle/the-art-of-python/README.md

 # the-art-of-python
 Feel the charm of Python!
 Let us love python together!

 Python, being a well-designed high-level programming language, provides us with many features for the programmer's comfort.
-It also be known for “built-in batteries” because of its various and rich standard libraries and built-in functions.
+It also be known for "built-in batteries" because of its various and rich standard libraries and built-in functions.

 Why not study it? l will try to make you feel the charm of python from the bottom of your heart.